+A solid onboarding employee onboarding keeps talent, and even can help attract new quality employees.
 Poor employee experience is likely the root of more bad customer experiences than are measured by most organizations.
 After decades in the industry, we have seen this countless times.
 So, we have devoted this space to a series of articles about #EmployeeExperience – taking a deep dive into topics like tools, training, work environment, culture, and more.
 This is the third in our series.
 Last month, we talked about how The Right Tools are Critical to Employee Experience.
-This month, we delve into how you need a solid onboarding practice to attract and keep your talent.

 “Everyone talks about building a relationship with your customer.
 I think you build one with your employees first.”